arabcoders/watchstate/FAQ.md

 ##### Limit library events to:

-* Select libraries that you want to sync or leave it blant for all.
+* Select libraries that you want to sync or leave it blank for all libraries.

 Click `Add Webhook`